How are your mitochondria?June 15, 2017

 3 Lesser Known Sources of Fluoride Harming Your ThyroidJune 19, 2017

 Is it possible to heal your adrenals with simple foods?
-I want to talk to you about how it is possible, and how it just might be able to change your life for the better.
-Let’s dig into the science, and then let me show you some easy, practical and delicious ways that you can change your life today.
+I’m Dr. Alan Christianson, and I want to talk to you about your adrenals and how you can change your life for the better.
+Let’s dig in, and I will show you some easy, ways that The Adrenal Fatigue Reset Diet (and the Adrenal Reset Diet Quiz) can change your life.

 Adrenal Fatigue and Adrenal Stress

-I have talked before about how I want to rename adrenal fatigue (1), which is why I want to start off our conversation today talking about this key difference.
-The main thing that I do not like about the term “adrenal fatigue” is that I think it can be a bit misleading.
+I have talked before about how I want to rename adrenal fatigue (Click here to read).
+That is why I want to start off our conversation today talking about this key difference.

-The term itself implies that our adrenals are somehow weaker than before, that they are fatigued and less able to perform.
-While there are diseases which render the gland unable to produce hormones, for most of us this is just not the way our glands work.
+The term itself implies that our adrenals are somehow weaker than before.
+That they are fatigued and less able to perform.
+There are diseases which render the gland unable to produce hormones.
+For most of us this is just not the way they work.

 Key Insight: Your adrenal glands might be overactive or underactive, but it does not mean that they are broken – or that they are fatigued!

 What stage are your adrenals at?
-You can take the Adrenal Quiz HERE
+You can take the Adrenal Quiz by clicking HERE

 What causes adrenal stress?

-Because of this, there are many factors which would be leading to adrenal stress that are simply part of our day-to-day lives.
-Some of these things might include:
+Because of this, there are many factors which would be leading to adrenal stress.
+Some might include:

 - Schedule changes